History of Lothian Buses: Main fleet liveries & route branding

 However, it was announced in March 2010 that the traditional madder and white livery was to be reintroduced across the 600-strong fleet.
 The vehicles were repainted as part of their ongoing maintenance, meaning Lothian buses in the former "harlequin" livery continued for a time to be a common sight on Edinburgh's streets; the last buses in the livery, these being six Plaxton President bodied Dennis Tridents, were either withdrawn or painted into madder and white by mid-2016.

 Originally, twelve buses had been branded for route 35 but in November 2007 a similar number of buses, ten ex-Airlink and two from the 2004 delivery of Tridents, were branded for the 35.
 This featured a purple circle with the name "Airport-Holyrood-Government Link" and a route description on the sides above the purple circle.
 Certain single deckers were given extra branding promoting the Nightbus network.

 From time to time, some buses will have wraparound advertising applied, either to the whole bus, an entire side or the entire rear of the bus.
 Ridacards were advertised on the entire side of older Olympians.

 Previously, services 22 and 30 were branded but with the 22 converted to double-deck operation on 18 January 2009, this service lost the branding.
 The 30 also lost its branding, as the Dennis Darts used on it were replaced by cascaded Volvo B7RLEs from the 22 service.

-Beginning in 2016 with the arrival of open-top Wright Streetdecks for the Edinburgh tour bus routes, it was clear that Lothian was using one new style of livery for all different operators and services.
+Beginning in 2016 with the arrival of open-top Wright StreetDecks for the Edinburgh tour bus routes, it was clear that Lothian was using one new style of livery for all different operators and services.
 For example, standard Lothian buses had a white main body with a dark red stripe, and gold used as lining.
 East Coast buses had a grey main body, with a green stripe and white lining.
-For a period this was how all different services were painted, but when Enviro 400 XLBs were introduced for Airlink routes they took on their own uniquely designed livery.
+For a period this was how all different services were painted, but when Alexander Dennis Enviro400 XLBs were introduced for Airlink routes they took on their own uniquely designed livery.

+When the Volvo BZLs arrived, they took their own madder and white livery.
+It looked more traditional than the previous two liveries, as the boxy shape loosely resembles one of Lothian Regional Transports old Leyland Atlantean.